Skip to content

 }.run()

-The envMapper block declaratively maps Stove's exposed configurations to environment variables the Go app expects.
-Use "stoveKey" to "ENV_VAR" for config-derived values and env("NAME", "value") for static ones.
-For apps that prefer CLI arguments, use argsMapper instead (or alongside).
+envMapper declaratively maps Stove's exposed config to env var names your Go app reads. "stoveKey" to "ENV_VAR" for config-derived. env("NAME", "value") for static.
+For CLI-arg apps, use argsMapper instead (or alongside).

 stove {